 To help facilitate the mobile appointment, we ask to utilize a staff member from your hospital for the cardiac evaluation.
 This staff member will work with the patient for any diagnostics performed.
 Generally, most evaluations take less than 30 minutes to complete.
-If possible, an exam table that is at least 40″ x 16″ is ideal to place the echo table upon.
 We can use space in an exam room, treatment room, radiology or surgery – our goal is to minimize the impact on the daily workflow of your practice!
 Otherwise, no other special preparations are required.
 Although the referring veterinarian does not have to be present during the entire evaluation, we do ask for a window of opportunity to discuss our findings and plans directly with them or the findings can be discussed at a later time over the phone.
 We always welcome veterinarians or other staff members to be present during the evaluation and discuss any questions or concerns directly with Dr. Orr during that time.

 Our Mobile Cardiology Services

 All new patient consultations will include a complete cardiovascular physical examination as well as complete review of all pertinent previous medical history, labwork and thoracic radiographs.
-A Doppler blood pressure (if not recently performed) and a single lead ECG rhythm strip is also included with every consultation.
+A Doppler blood pressure (if not recently performed) and a 6-lead ECG rhythm analysis is also included with every consultation.

 We provide a complete echocardiographic evaluation (2D, colour and spectral Doppler) by a board certified veterinary cardiologist with one of the newest portable echo machines available – the GE Vivid iq.
 All studies are stored in the cloud for easy access anytime from any computer for a total of 7 years.
 All findings are compiled into an easy to understand and detailed report that is generated same day as the evaluation.
 In addition to new patient echocardiograms, recheck studies are also available for those patients having a previous echocardiogram with East Coast Veterinary Cardiology.

 Arrhythmias are common in patients with underlying heart disease and can represent a diagnostic challenge as some arrhythmias can be very complex.
-We offer 9-lead ECG services which can help to diagnose difficult and complex arrhythmias better than a single lead ECG.
-If an arrhythmia is noted during an echocardiographic evaluation, a 9-lead ECG can be easily added to the evaluation to better define the underlying arrhythmia.
-ECGs are printed and then digitized so they may be sent to you and added to your records if needed.
+We offer both 6 & 9-lead ECG services which can help to diagnose difficult and complex arrhythmias better than a single lead ECG.
+ECGs are digitized so they may be sent to you and added to your records if needed.